-When you live in a small town like I do, your commute doesn’t have a rush hour, and may not even involve a motorized vehicle.
-I ride a bicycle to work when the weather allows, and there’s no place around town I can’t be in about 20 minutes on a bike.
+When you live in a small town like I do, your commute doesn’t have a rush hour, and may not even involve an automobile.
+I ride a e-bicycle to work when the weather allows, and there’s no place around town I can’t be in about 20 minutes on a bike.
 More exercise for me, less wear and tear on the car, and more money in my pocket.

 Small town living isn’t for everyone; my wife and I both grew up in small towns, so it suits us well.
 I’m not trying to convince you to move to the cornfields of western Iowa or the mountains of Montana.
 As I often do, I’m simply presenting a less ordinary way to live, and the advantages that of doing so.